BasakK6/hive_cache_manager/README.md

 * The second list was filtered by the keys (Books that have "9780618260515", "9780007136575" <ins>keys</ins> were shown)
 * The third list was filtered by a property of the Model Class (only the books that have "1955" in their <ins>year</ins> information were shown)

-☑️ Deleting an item from one list is instantly recognized and the change is reflected in all lists.
+✔️ Deleting an item from one list is instantly recognized and the change is reflected in all lists.

-####How to Use ValueListenableBuilder
+### How to Use ValueListenableBuilder

 Access the ValueListenableBuilder by the "getValueListenableBuilder" method of the cache manager.
 ```dart